 To compete, three things must be done.
 One, complete three courses in philosophy by the end of the Fall semester in the year you are to graduate.
 Course work counts 10%.
 Students seeking the Gold Medal must maintain a 3.25 QPA overall as well as in Philosophy.

 Two, write an essay of approximately four to eight pages.
 Essays count 50%.
 Use proper format, e.g. essay must be typed, double-spaced, title page with name, local address and phone number, and so on.
-Essays must be submitted to a member of the department of philosophy no later than February 1 of graduating year.
+Essays must be submitted to a faculty member of the philosophy program no later than February 1 of graduating year.
 A submitted essay may be a formal research paper or an informal creative essay, but it must present an argument supporting the student’s opinion on a significant philosophical subject.
 And it may be a paper that was submitted for a course and revised for the competition or one especially written for the competition.
 Essays must meet the objectives of the department as stated in the catalog, i.e., you should write a philosophical essay that is a clear, coherent exposition of a concept, problem or theory, which demonstrates the ability to analyze, evaluate and synthesize the matter discussed.

 Three, participate as a finalist.
 To be eligible for an interview as a finalist, a student’s paper must receive an overall assessment as being above average by a majority of the philosophy faculty.
 Such participation involves an approximately 20 minute informal student-faculty discussion based on your essay and certain specific questions.